mihiarc/rpa-landuse-viewer/docs/common_queries.md

 **Implementation Notes:**

-*   These queries will likely involve SQL queries against your MySQL database.
+*   These queries will likely involve SQL queries against your SQLite database.
-*   You'll need to implement functions in your `src.api.database` (or `src.analysis`) module to execute these queries.
+*   You'll need to implement functions in your `src.db.queries` module to execute these queries.
 *   Your integration tests will call these functions and compare the results to expected values.